wywumichelle/NCCOM_2020/README.md

 # NCCOM_2020

 This two matlab files are for visualization.
+Figure 3 for Wu et al. (2020) DOI:10.1038/s41467-020-17581-y

 Some data pre-prosseing (i.e. standarlized regression) is needed beforehead to generate the input netcdf file.

 Brief intro of method:
 Multiple linear regression